 What is a SaaS solution?

-SaaS (Software as a Service) is a cloud-based software and delivery model that is usually offered as a dynamic licensing model based on use.
+SaaS (Software as a Service) is a cloud-based software and delivery model that is usually offered as a dynamic licensing model.

 5 advantages of a SaaS solution: